eliasvarelas/MSR/README.md

 # MSR
 Multiple Sclerosis Registry created to serve neurologists with Multiple Sclerosis patients.
-Possible Thesis subject for my university graduation
+Also Thesis subject for my university graduation.